Esonhugh/WeaponizedVSCode/README.md

     >   >
     >   > like `evil-winrm -i $RHOST -u $RUSER -p $RPASS` will work in kali vm and host machine. and you just need set the env variables in `env.zsh` file once.

+9. reverse shell handler

+    >  `netcat-handler` terminal will listen with rlwrap netcat for reverse shell, you can replace it with like tools `pwncat-cs` or other reverse shell handler tools.

 ### Supported Platfrom

 linux/macos (windows is completely different)